Reedwee1999/Case/Cyclic_case/README.md

 - The **Python data preparation script** (`analysis.py`) and **SQLite import script** (`import_to_db.py`) were written by me, then reviewed and optimized with the assistance of the DeepSeek AI agent.
 - The **Metabase dashboard** was designed and assembled by me, based on the analytical insights derived from the data.
 - The **database schema** and **table relationships** were designed by me
-- The **readme** was created with the aid the DeepSeek AI agent and reviewed by me.
+- The **README** was created with the aid the DeepSeek AI agent and reviewed by me.

 ---